-Every Neebing household should prepare a 72-Hour Emergency Kit.
+Every Neebing household should have an Emergency Preparedness Kit.
 This emergency survival kit should have everything you and your family would need to be safe and take care of yourselves for at least three days immediately following an emergency.
+Pack the contents of your kit in an easy-to-carry bag or a case on wheels.
+Store your kit in a place that is easy to reach and ensure that everyone in your family knows where it is.
+Check and refresh your kit twice a year swapping out expired items (food, batteries) with a fresh supply.
 The following list is broken down into the essentials, items you may need to meet your family's unique needs, and items to have ready in case you must leave your home.